davidattwater/conversation-label-exchange-format/README.md

 3. The standard shall be flexible and extensible; meaning that every label is optional, and any new labels can be easily added
 4. The standard shall be developer friendly: well documented, easy to use, with code frameworks in common programming languages
 5. The standard shall have utility in mind: only labels that are directly useful to business analysts, data scientists, designers, and developers should be considered
+6. the standard shall be applicable to written and spoken conversation

 # Types of conversation labels (preliminary)
-1. dialog acts based on a theory of conversation (such as DAMSL)
+1. dialog acts based on a theory of conversation (such as DAMSL or DiaML)
-2. semantic meaning of utterances that can be used to train NLU (AMR)
+2. semantic meaning of utterances that can be used to train NLU (such as AMR)
 3. dialogue system labels that identify features in a conversation corpus that can be used as bot training data (i.e. intents, intent training utterances, dialog states, bot utterancs)

 # Useful resources